Qu4tro/aur/README.md

 I'm not sure if there's a way around this.

 Maaaybe there's a way around this.
 After a subtree split, the commit does exist locally, no remote involved.
 That's the same commit, that will end up on AUR.
-On the case for new packages, I'm thinking a `git subtree add` with the correct prefix and the newly created package directory as the remote.

 FYI, the playbook below is still a work in progress, so don't trust it.